 Monitoring and personalization are the keywords here.
 This model denotes complex products and services, which demand easy access support, constant presence, and a close relationship between companies and customers.

 The cloud call center, for example, is a competitive differential and an innovative means of interaction, improving customer support services and enabling a help desk optimized for high touch customers.

 Because of this, a consultancy is ideal for retaining customers who need dedicated attention and personal interactions in order to take advantage of their points of contact.

 Autonomy and end user empowerment through technological innovations are the right tools for this job.

 Unlike high-touch, the focus of these customers are the search for automated solutions and a preference for ARUs (Audible Response Unit), voice and chatbots that offer more agile service.

 Because of this, it is necessary to prioritize virtual environments.
 This model is emerging in products with more accessibility and has high customer acceptance.

-What about when low-touch is the only option?
+What about when Low-touch Economy is the only option?

 If we could give you just one tip, it would be this: low-touch pre-sale and high-touch post-sale.
 Under normal conditions of course!